 Circle Go is built to be smart about where and how you connect to the Internet, so the Circle Go system is constantly checking on the whether a Go-enabled device is getting online over a "safe" Internet connection or not.

 When Circle Go is first installed, it will identify the network that you are connected to at the beginning and designate it as a "safe" network because that is where your Circle device is located.
-When a Go-enabled device connects to that network, Circle Go will recognize that you are on your own Circle-managed Wi-Fi, and because Circle's settings are already in place at home, the VPN stays OFF.
+When a Go-enabled device connects to that network, Circle Go will recognize that you are on your own Circle-managed Wi-Fi, and because Circle's settings are already in place at home, the connection stays OFF.

-When the Go-enabled device is away from home and getting online using another Wi-Fi network or 3G/4G/LTE cellular connection, the Circle Go VPN will come on and continue to manage that Internet connection.
+When the Go-enabled device is away from home and getting online using another Wi-Fi network or 3G/4G/LTE cellular connection, Circle Go will come on and continue to manage that Internet connection.
 If it does not, the notification above will be sent to the admin device.